-Choosing the location of a photo session is not just about finding a beautiful location; it is about knowing where you want to display your photos in your home, how you want to use the photos online and what style you prefer.
+Choosing the location of a How to Choose Location for Photography Session is not just about finding a beautiful location; it is about knowing where you want to display your photos in your home, how you want to use the photos online and what style you prefer.

 One of my favorite things is to see photos I take displayed in homes.
 Because I love photography and home decor, I think about the process of creating the art and where that art will land in the home.
 Both are important.